keurid/01-HTML-CSS-and-Git-Code-Refactor/README.md

 Provide instructions and examples for use.
 Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax:

+## Credits
+The starter code that was used in this program originates from Xandromus (https://github.com/coding-boot-camp/urban-octo-telegram)